-During the quarter, in order to protect itself from the risk of losses should the value of the Canadian dollar decline in relation to the U.S. dollar, the Company entered into forward contracts to fix the exchange rate of a portion of its expected U.S. dollar requirements.
-The contracts matched with anticipated foreign currency purchases, with the exception of contracts of \$2.0 million, which are recorded as a \$0.2 million gain on derivative financial instruments in the consolidated statement of loss.
+During the nine-month period ended October 31, 2015, in order to protect itself from the risk of losses should the value of the Canadian dollar decline in relation to the U.S. dollar, the Company entered into forward contracts to fix the exchange rate of a portion of its expected U.S. dollar requirements.

-Their nominal and contract values as at August 1, 2015 are as follows:
+Their nominal and contract values as at October 31, 2015 are as follows: